-Fitting the rider
+Fitting the Rider

 It’s important that the saddle fit the rider for both comfort and ease of riding.
 The style or type of riding you like should determine what saddle you ultimately buy.
 Here is a great article on Saddle Facts, which can help explain to you the best options for saddle types for the style of riding you love to do.